Venkatesh124rayudu/Seasonal/README.md

 python manage.py migrate

-5. Create a Superuser (Optional)

-To access the Django admin, you can create a superuser:

-python manage.py createsuperuser

-Follow the prompts to set the username, email, and password.
-6. Start the Development Server
+5. Start the Development Server

 To run the project locally, start the Django development server:

 python manage.py runserver

 By default, the application will run on http://localhost:8000/.
-7. Access the Application
+6. Access the Application

     Navigate to http://localhost:8000/seasonal-flavors/ to view the list of seasonal flavors.
     You can add new seasonal flavors or view existing ones.